sitwithariadne/website/src/starfish-story.md

 ### The Starfish Story

-An old man walks along a beach he lives nearby.
+Living nearby,

-... the previous night, a storm came through.
+an old man walks along a beach.

-And all along the beach,  glittering in the morning sun, are starfish.
+glittering in the morning sun, are starfish.

 ... drying out.